Golden Fleece, York

-The Golden Fleece is an inn in York, England, which has a free house pub on the ground floor and four guest bedrooms above.
-It dates back to at least the early 16th century, and claims to be the most haunted public house in York.
+The Golden Fleece is an inn on Pavement in York, England, with a free house pub on the ground floor and four guest bedrooms above.
+It dates back to at least the early 16th century, although the present building is a rebuild from around 1840.
+The pub claims to be the most haunted in the city.

 History

 The Golden Fleece was originally built as a coaching house.
 The inn is mentioned in the York City Archives as far back as 1503, when it was owned by the Merchant Adventurers' Hall.
 The building derives it name from its dealings with local wool traders.
 From 1656, it began operating as an inn, however it was not officially licensed until 1668.

 The back yard of the inn is named "Lady Peckett's Yard" after Alice Peckett, the wife of John Peckett who owned the premises as well as being Lord Mayor of York around 1702.
 It is also claimed that Alice Peckett's ghost haunts the building.